It's no fun always being angry after reading the daily news.

 Makes me feel warm all over.

-Also makes me want to register in about a hundred area hotels under assumed names, like Bush, Cheney, Hilton, Best Western, Rockefeller and DuPont, and then steal every towel I can get my hands on.
+Also makes me want to register in about a hundred area hotels under assumed names - names like Bush, Cheney, Hilton, Best Western, Rockefeller and DuPont - and then steal every towel I can get my hands on.

-Finally, I quiver as I think of your president - he's certainly not mine - as he prepares to fix Social Security, which by the way his own experts say will remain solvent until 2043 if he does nothing.
+Finally, I quiver as I think of President Bush preparing to fix Social Security - which system, by the way, his own experts say will remain solvent until 2043 if he does nothing.

 Let's tie your retirement to the stock market, and leave mine - and those of all the others who worked all our lives for a living - alone.

-American business might not have recovered yet from the economic downturn, but it's almost a guarantee that American executives aren't suffering.
+American business might not have recovered yet from the economic downtown, but it's almost a guarantee that American executives aren't suffering.